ColinFay/website/_posts/2017-08-12-ractivebinding.md

 # You bind the value 5 to the name `a`
 {% endhighlight %}

 Yes, this is as simple as that.
 In other words, you assign the symbol `a` to a memory slot on your computer which contains the value 5.
-Each time you evaluate the symbol, R go and get this value in memory.
+Each time you evaluate the symbol, R goes and gets this value in memory.

 ## So, active binding?

-A cool feature of {R6} is `active binding`, which is the process of displaying a symbol which looks like a variable but behave as a function.
+A cool feature of {R6} is `active binding`, which is the process of using a symbol which looks like a variable but behave as a function.
 You can create these with the `active` method when defining your class.

 {% highlight r %}
 library(R6)